splunk/splunk-sdk-javascript/README.md

 This tag creates a global variable called `Splunk`, which is the root of the SDK.
 No other global variables are introduced.

+#### UI Components

+Beyond the ability to interact with Splunk data, the SDK also provides you with UI components you can use on your site in conjunction with this data.
+As of the preview launch, these components include:

+* Timeline Control: this is the event timeline view that shows you how many events are available for every timeslice in your query.

+* Charting Control: this is the charting control that is included in Splunk, allowing you to derive types of charts when supplied with Splunk data.

+These are the same components that ship with Splunk 4.3 (no flash!).
+Because the timeline control uses the `<canvas>` tag, it will only work in browsers that support it (which means it does not support versions of IE before IE9).

 #### Dependencies and Cross Domain Communication

 When running in a web browser, the SDK's only dependency is JSON support.
 If